5th Jun 2020

 Shift your culture

 A shift in office culture can also encourage your people to keep moving, so make ‘being active’ part of the job.
-For instance, your company culture can normalise going to talk someone instead of calling them.
+For instance, your company culture can normalise going to talk to someone instead of calling them.

 Or you could provide activities that help people to stay fit and encourage team bonding, like a weekly exercise class or lunchtime walk.